dluccajose/backpack-import/README.md

 # backpack-import
-A backpack addons to easily import excel files to your DB.
+backpack-import is a Laravel package and addon for Backpack package.
+Allows you to add a "import operation" to your CRUDs to easily import records from an excel file into to your database..
 This is a personal project and still under development, its not recomended to use it in a production enviroment.
+If you want to play with it, you can install this package as a local composer package, as still is not available via composer install.

 # Features
 - Import records into your DB from an excel file